DNA Ternary Full Adder: Methods

-Normalization method: Fluorescence correction was performed via 15 independent experiments---under identical circuit and sequence conditions, single-dye reactions (ROX, FAM or VIC) were run in full, the intensity of each dye was recorded in all three channels, and the brightest ROX was set as reference (1.00) to yield the correction ratio \text{ROX}:\text{FAM}:\text{VIC} = 1.00:0.939:0.261; all subsequent readings were corrected by these factors.
+{\textbf{Statistical Analysis.} Normalization method: Fluorescence correction was performed via 15 independent experiments---under identical circuit and sequence conditions, single-dye reactions (ROX, FAM or VIC) were run in full, the intensity of each dye was recorded in all three channels, and the brightest ROX was set as reference (1.00) to yield the correction ratio \text{ROX}:\text{FAM}:\text{VIC} = 1.00:0.939:0.261; all subsequent readings were corrected by these factors.
 Normalization formula: $x_{\text{norm}}=(x-x_{\min})/(x_{\max}-x_{\min})$.
-Data presentation: Results are shown as mean $\pm$ SD; consecutive-carry experiments used two replicates, whereas data from the half-adder and one-bit full adder are plotted using a single dataset; all remaining experiments used three replicates.
-Statistical analyses were carried out with OriginPro 2024.
+Data presentation: Results are shown as mean $\pm$ SD; consecutive-carry experiments used two replicates, whereas data from the half-adder and one-digit full adder are plotted using a single dataset; all remaining experiments used three replicates.
+Statistical analyses were performed using OriginPro 2024.

-\textbf{Supporting Information} Supporting Information is available from the Wiley Online Library or from the author.
+\textbf{Acknowledgements}\\ This work was supported by the National Major Scientific Instrument and Equipment Development Project of the National Natural Science Foundation of China (No. 62427811) and the National Natural Science Foundation of China (No. 62272115).
+The authors declare no competing financial interest.\\

-\textbf{Acknowledgements} This work was supported by the National Major Scientific Instrument and Equipment Development Project of the National Natural Science Foundation of China (No. 62427811) and the National Natural Science Foundation of China (No. 62272115).
-The authors declare no competing financial interest.
+\textbf{Author contributions}\\ Conceptualization, E.Z. and P.Q.; Investigation, E.Z., X.L. and C.L.; Methodology, J.X., X.L. and P.Q.; Supervision, X.L. and C.L.; Writing-original draft, E.Z, P.Q. and X.L.; Writing-review and editing, E.Z. and C.L.
+All authors have read and agreed to the published version of the manuscript.\\